rajsoft/ftp-install/README.md

-# ftp-install
+# Ftp Server Install on the Linux

-Install Ftp on the Linux Server Ubunut
+Follow the following step for install the FTP SERVEr